libretro/docs/docs/guides/tv.md

 Enabling this feature allows you to use your TV remote to control your Digital Media Player.
 Depending on your TV brand, the buttons will typically function as follows:

-* **Basic Navigation:** The physical **Arrows, OK, and Back/Exit** buttons.
+* **Basic Navigation:** The physical **Arrows, OK, Back, and Exit** buttons.
 * **The Menu/Options Button:** Often labeled as **`...`** or **`123`**, this button brings up the TV's on-screen overlay.
 It adds a virtual **"HOME"** shortcut specifically for your digital media player.
   - **Note:** This virtual shortcut is necessary because the physical **HOME** button on your remote is hardwired directly to the TV's own operating system and cannot communicate with your streaming device.

 ### The Problem: RetroArch Lockout

-While standard navigation keys like **Arrows, OK, and Back/Exit** work flawlessly in regular apps, they fail inside RetroArch.
+While standard navigation keys **Arrows, OK, Back, and Exit** work flawlessly in regular apps, they fail inside RetroArch.
 Because the app lacks a configuration profile for your specific TV remote, it cannot map the inputs correctly—frequently triggering a `Virtual (0/0) not configured, using fallback` error.
-Consequently, if your Bluetooth controller disconnects, you are left completely stranded; the remote's **Arrows and OK** buttons cannot be used to navigate to **Main Menu → Quit**, and the **Back/Exit** buttons will fail to return you to the dashboard of the Digital Media Player.
+Consequently, if your Bluetooth controller disconnects, you are left completely stranded; the remote's **Arrows and OK** buttons cannot be used to navigate to **Main Menu → Quit**, and the **Back** or **Exit** buttons will fail to return you to the dashboard of the Digital Media Player.

 #### The Workaround